API Reference

 Header Configuration

-Header dimensions are configured using the 0 key for both header height and header width:
+Header dimensions are configured using the 0 key for the corner cell (sets default header height/width):

 const initialCells = {